Pregnancy and emotional health, for women with type 1 diabetes

 While they may mean well, it is important to let your loved ones know how this makes you feel.
 Talk about how they could support you, what is helpful and what is not.
 Reassure them that you are taking care of your diabetes, but that it is not always easy.
 You could consider inviting them to be involved in your diabetes and pregnancy care so that they better understand your diabetes management, worry less and give you the support you need.

 Taking your baby home is an exciting time and a new chapter in your life.
 While you may have felt that there was a lot of support available while you were pregnant, many women feel ‘abandoned’ at this time.
 You may be uncertain about things such as how to care for your baby, breastfeeding or changes to blood glucose levels and insulin requirements.

-Be reassured that help is close at hand.
 There is support available from child and family health nurses, lactation consultants and your diabetes health professionals.
-Make the time to find out what kind of support is available to you and have a plan in place for accessing support services.
+Before going home, talk to your health professionals about what kind of support is available to you and have a plan in place for accessing support services.